teusH/MySense/PyCom/README.md

 ## To Do
 Add more sensor modules.
 The Shiney PPD42NS (unreliable and too much errors), DHT22 and DHT11 (too much peaks and outdoor time to live too short) meteo sensor are depricated.
 Sensirion SHT31 (only temperature and RH, not very precise).
-Note: The Plantower PMS7003 is much smaller and consumes less energy as the Nova SDS011 (has a nice air inlet).
-The Plantower PMSA003 (black one) has detachable fan, air tube inlet, cleanable inlet, and is more robust.
+Note: The Plantower PMS7003 and SPS30 are much smaller and consume less energy as the Nova SDS011 (but it has a nice air inlet).
+The Plantower PMSx003 has a detachable fan, air tube inlet, cleanable inlet, and is more robust for outdoor application.

 ## Licensing
 If not noted the scripts and changes to external scripts are GPL V3.